Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 To use Android Ad ID, follow these steps.

-1. Add `play-services-ads` as a dependency to the Android project of your app.
+1. Add `play-services-ads-identifier` as a dependency to the Android project of your app.
 More detailed setup is [described in our latest Android SDK docs](/data/sdks/android-kotlin/#advertiser-id).

     ```bash
     dependencies {
-      implementation 'com.google.android.gms:play-services-ads:18.3.0'
+      implementation 'com.google.android.gms:play-services-ads-identifier:18.0.1'
     }
     ```